Attention Control

 In most demos, the audience is trying to follow.
 They really are.
 But they cannot keep up when:

-- They do not know where to look on a busy UI
+- They do not know where to look on a busy screen

-- The cursor moves without a reason they can see
+- The mouse pointer moves without a reason they can see

 - Too many areas compete at once—side panels, notifications, extra tabs

-- They fall behind without saying so, because nobody wants to admit they are lost
+- They fall behind without saying so, because nobody wants to admit they are lost.
+They are also thinking geez, that other presentation was way better than this one.
+She knew what she was talking about.

-That is exhausting.
-It feels like a messy demo even when you know the product cold.
+I used to be in these shoes and know fully well - this is exhausting.
+It feels like a messy demo even when you know the product inside out.

 What “attention control” means

-Attention control is a plain idea: you guide where people look, cut noise, and make the next step obvious.
+Attention control is a plain idea: you guide where people look, cut out the noise and reduce what they see, and make the next step obvious.

-It is not a trick.
-It is how you give people a fair chance to follow—so your demo has presentation clarity and you can guide users through a demo without them guessing.
+Not a trick, it is how you give people a fair chance to follow—so your demo has presentation clarity and you can guide users through a demo without them guessing.

 For more links and deep dives on the same topic, see our attention control techniques hub.